openharmony/docs/en/application-dev/reference/apis/js-apis-notification.md

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+This module is deprecated since API version 9.
 >
 > Notification subscription and unsubscription APIs are available only to system applications.